 - Agreed on what the product does and how it should work

-With all this complete, we’ll have reached a position where we can start the story mapping process, which breaks the proposed product down into small, bite-sized stories that describe what users can do in the platform or app.
+With all this complete, we’ll have reached a position where we can start the user story mapping process, which breaks the proposed product down into small, bite-sized stories that describe what users can do in the platform or app.
 For example, ‘as an admin, I can remove a user’ or ‘as a user I can adjust my notification settings’.
 Once this is done, we’re ready to move onto phase four of the discovery process.

 You should take the above as a description rather than a prescription.
 That is to say that this process will be adapted depending on the type of project that we’re dealing with and the challenges it brings up; this process rarely stays the same project to project.